ThomasAndreini/Jarvis/README.md

 1x esp8266 esp 12E

-Server: (Optional) *
+Server:

 1x Raspberry PI (mine is 2 Rev. B +, but you can use one any) 1x 220v AC power supply ---> 5v 2 amperes DC

-* If you have a Raspberry PI and do not want buy it you can use the Blynk cloud server, but this will decrease the security of the system, as Arduino and Esp8266 communicate clearly with the server.

 Main Unit Features:
 Calendar Full Time / Daylight Management
 Synchronizing date / time automatically via the internet or manual setting.
-Download weather forecast for 4 days
-Returning maximum and minimum temperatures and wind forecast first day weather icons change according to the day / night Setting timer on / off
+Download weather forecast for 4 days (by server) Returning maximum and minimum temperatures and wind forecast first day weather icons change according to the day / night Setting timer on / off